jmsb-code/Background_Generator/README.txt

-Lightweight map texture generator using vendored image libraries (CImg using libpng and by extension zlib, as well as the nlohmann json parsing package, with aesprite 47-tilesets.
+Lightweight map texture generator using vendored image libraries (CImg using libpng and by extension zlib, as well as the nlohmann json parsing package).
+Program takes json as input and bakes together tiles from an aesprite 47-tileset with other static images to create in-game level backdrops.

 Input formatting:
     To process a level, create a json file named your_level_name.json in root/levels